 Inside Christ Church Cathedral in Dublin (+Photo Gallery)

 Stunning and glamorous from outside, Christ Church Cathedral in Dublin takes you by surprise with its inside treasures.
-On top of its exquisite decor, Christ Church Cathedral contains the largest cathedral crypt in Ireland and Great Britain.
+Apart from its exquisite decor, Christ Church Cathedral contains the largest cathedral crypt in Ireland and Great Britain.

 Things to do in Dublin - Roads and Destinations